 A tablespoon of ketchup has 6 grams of sugar in it.
 Which means that 3 tablespoons of ketchup has about 18 grams of sugar.
 Why does ketchup have sugar in it at all?
-Because ketchup also has vinegar in it and the sugar cuts the sweetness.
+Because ketchup has vinegar in it and the sugar cuts the sweetness.

 The meme is really a trick.
 What the meme doesn’t tell you is that it’s only counting simple sugar.
 It doesn’t include the extra calories from the complex carbohydrates.
 Basically all the flour in those donuts means even more calories from complex carbohydrates.
 Even though those complex carbohydrates will act just like sugar when your body digests them.